CSCC012023/final-project-s23-citrus/doc/sprint3/iteration-03.plan.md

 # Eventual

- > _Note:_ This document is meant to be written during (or shortly after) your initial planning meeting.
- > It does not really make sense for you to edit this document much (if at all) while working on the project - Instead, at the end of the planning phase, you can refer back to this document and decide which parts of your plan you are happy with and which parts you would like to change.

 ## Iteration 03

  * Start date: Jul 11, 2023
  * End date: Jul 21, 2023

 ## Process

-Quick Introduction to the process

 #### Changes from previous iteration

 List the most significant changes you made to your process (if any).